o54ma-4l5h4r1f/ChessObjectsDetection/README.md

 One of the Neural network approaches is You Only Look Once (YOLO), which we going to deal with in this project.
 <br> <br>

-for more illustration on the project, please check out the [Readme.pdf]()
+for more illustration on the project, please check out the [Report.pdf](https://github.com/o54ma-4l5h4r1f/ChessObjectsDetection/blob/main/Report.pdf)

 ## Training Outcomes (*.Weights, *.cfg, *.coco, ...) :
 Check out my Google [Drive](https://drive.google.com/drive/folders/1gjkOC3vMTAAvSnR5oBFUWe-GNR0-R1lj?usp=sharing) for installing them.